YogeshBhosale1999/Basic-Html-Projects/README.md

-# Basic-Html-Projects
-This contains the basic html projects
+# These are the basic projects which that I created a long back.
+This was the start with web development.